Pilgrim's way to Santiago. Asturias itineraries. #CaminoDeSantiago

 The first pilgrim

 King Alfonso II of Asturias, known as the Chaste, is considered to be the first pilgrim to Santiago.
 Legend or history?
 Tradition has it that during his reign the tomb of the Apostle was discovered and the King set off on a journey to check whether this was true or not.
 The journey he took is that known as the Primitive Way.
 There is a popular saying that tried to reaffirm this version.
-It goes like this " he who goes to Santiago and not to San Salvador (the Cathedral of Oviedo) visits the servant, but not the Lord".
+It goes like this " he who goes to Santiago and not to the Salvador (the Cathedral of The Salvador in Oviedo/Uviéu) visits the servant, but not the Lord".

 The Route continues through Galician territory until reaching Santiago de Compostela.